calebmarchent/auto_cv/README.md

 * Internal CI pipelines using Facebook infrastructure to give internal developers feedback on every diff.

-* Ported FBThrift-py3 to open source, the first Cython compiled open source offering from Facebook and a key component in opening many more projects to the community in its position as a building block for Facebook systems and servicesx
+* Ported FBThrift-py3 to open source, the first Cython compiled open source offering from Facebook and a key component in opening many more projects to the community in its position as a building block for Facebook systems and services